issaquahd/issaquahd/README.md

 - 📫 How to reach me: ... alex.alvord@nutanix.com linkedin.com/in/alexalvord
 - 😄 Pronouns: ...He/Him
 - ⚡ Fun fact: ... we are all connected in this universe by a vibrational frequency, a field.
 My goal is to constantly tune and elevate my own vibrational frequency by making good with this Earth and its habitents.
--->
-I have recently passed the NCP-MCI in May of 2020.
-I also passed the AWS Solutions Architect - Associate and the Aviatrix ACE Certification.
-Currently springting toward Azure 900, Hashicorp Terraform, Nutanix DaaS - 5 and many many many more.